pamelatmasendeke-ai/Docs-samples/nodejs-docx-quickstart.md

 ## Step 2: Build the table

-This is the part most tutorials skip.
 Tables in `docx` are built from `Table`, `TableRow`, and `TableCell` objects — you construct the header row and the data rows separately, then combine them into a single array.

 ```javascript
 const {